5 Tips to Slash the Cost of Your Kids’ Pricey Extracurriculars

 Check discount sites like Groupon or Living Social for current deals on activities.

-3. Reduce the Associated Costs of After-School Activities
+3. Reduce the Other Costs of After-School Activities

 The cost to enroll your child in an activity is rarely the only expense you’ll encounter.
 Equipment, supplies, uniforms, fundraisers, travel and performance tickets can greatly increase your investment.

 Find ways to lower these additional costs whenever possible.
 Arrange a carpool with team members.
 Buy secondhand equipment and attire.
 Limit the family members who attend smaller performances throughout the year, and save up so everyone can attend the major show at the end of the season.